medemon/T1_CS2420_002-Spr/Employee_program/Readme.txt

-This is the folder which our team will use for SPRINT 1.
+These are the files for the program we will need to eventually make

 -ABSTRACT: We need to create a GUI, we must determine what other employee information is useful.
 We must be able to archive an employee (to save for later use), the ability to hide certain aspects